sopra-fs22-group-36/screw-your-neighbor-server/doc/m3/FS22-Group-36-M3-Report.md

 ### Test utility classes
 #### GameBuilder, MatchBuilder class
 The GameBuilder and MatchBuilder allow to instantiate a game at any point in time resp. possible state.
-With different methods one can configure the game by adding players, distributing them cards, letting them play cards etc.

-The writer of the test is responsible of setting up the game according to the rules and with consistent data (i.e. not creating two players and distributing one of them three and the other one only two cards) to create a valid test.
+With different methods one can configure the game by adding players, distributing them cards, letting them play cards etc. The writer of the test is responsible of setting up the game according to the rules and with consistent data (i.e. not creating two players and distributing one of them three and the other one only two cards) to create a valid test.
 <ins>[Code](https://github.com/sopra-fs22-group-36/screw-your-neighbor-server/blob/main/src/test/java/ch/uzh/ifi/hase/soprafs22/screwyourneighborserver/util/GameBuilder.java)</ins>

 #### CardValue class
 With this class we can very easily instantiate cards and it provides in addition a method to compare them by their identity (i.e on their rank **and** suit, not only on their rank, like the original method from the Card class does).
-This feature is needed for some tests, where we want to verify which card has been played.
+This feature is needed for some tests, e.g. where we want to verify which card has been played.
 <ins>[Code](https://github.com/sopra-fs22-group-36/screw-your-neighbor-server/blob/main/src/test/java/ch/uzh/ifi/hase/soprafs22/screwyourneighborserver/util/CardValue.java)</ins>